 Gated Check-ins: Set up gated check-ins to ensure that only code that complies and passed unit testing gets checked in.
 It ensures that code quality remains high and that there are no broken builds.
 Integrate Fortify and Code Analysis to get further insight into code quality.

-Code Analysis Integrations: To get insight into whether the code is of good quality or if any changes need to be made, integrate Code Analysis into the build definitions and set the threshold to low.
+Code Analysis Integrations: To get insight into whether the code is of good quality or if any changes need to be made, integrate Code Analysis into the build pipelines and set the threshold to low.
 The changes can be identified and fixed early, which is required in the Agile world.

-Fortify Integrations: Use Fortify for security-based checks of the build definitions associated with your check-ins and daily builds.
+Fortify Integrations: Use Fortify for security-based checks of the build pipelines associated with your check-ins and daily builds.
 This ensures that any security vulnerabilities are identified as soon as possible and can be fixed quickly.

 Using Deployment Scripts

-Deployments for internal SWE environment: Set up the internal SWE environments deployments with the daily automated builds by integrating the build definitions with the deployment scripts.
+Deployments for internal SWE environment: Set up the internal SWE environments deployments with the daily automated builds by integrating the build pipelines with the deployment scripts.
 All the checked-in changes will then be deployed at the end of each day, without any manual intervention.

 This way, the latest build is present in the SWE environment in case you would like to demo the product to stakeholders.

-Deployments for Integration/UAT environments: For Integration/UAT environments, you can integrate the scripts with the build definitions without scheduling them and trigger them on an as-needed basis.
+Deployments for Integration/UAT environments: For Integration/UAT environments, you can integrate the scripts with the build pipelines without scheduling them and trigger them on an as-needed basis.
 Because you have set up one-click builds for them, when the build completes successfully, the scripts get executed at the end and the product is deployed.
 Therefore, you do not have to manually deploy the system.
 Instead it's deployed automatically by simply queuing a build.